-The Formal Training Plan will be developed at a meeting between the supervisor(s) and trainee, and will become part of the trainee's permanent file.
-It will be approved by the Training Director, and sent to the Director of Clinical Training at the trainee's graduate institution.
+The Training Plan will be developed by the supervisor(s) in consultation with the Training Director, and then presented to the trainee.
+Feedback from the trainee may be incorporated, and the trainee will sign the document, indicating acknowledgement of the contents of the document.
+The Training Plan will become part of the trainee's permanent file.
+It will be approved by the Training Director and supervisor(s), and sent to the Director of Clinical Training at the trainee's graduate institution, if applicable.

-The length of time that the Formal Training Plan is in effect will be determined by the supervisor in consultation with the Training Director, and will be no longer than 8 working days, after which time the status is reviewed by the supervisor in consultation with the Training Director, and discussed with the trainee.
-If the problem has been rectified to the satisfaction of the supervisor and the trainee, the graduate institution and other appropriate individuals will be informed and no further action will be taken.
-If concerns remain, the Formal Training Plan may be extended, and modified if necessary, for up to another 8 working days.
+The length of time that the Training Plan is in effect will be determined by the supervisor in consultation with the Training Director, and will be between 8 and 16 working days, after which time the status is reviewed by the supervisor(s) in consultation with the Training Director, and discussed with the trainee. \Note: In some cases the supervisor(s) and Training Director may agree to monitor the status of a training plan over a shorter or longer period based on the competencies that need to be addressed and/or the length of time that may be needed to notice and measure progress.

+If the problem has been rectified to the satisfaction of the supervisor and the trainee, the graduate institution and other appropriate individuals, as applicable, will be informed and no further action will be taken.
+If concerns remain, the Training Plan may be extended, and modified if necessary, for another 8 to 16 working days.
 This process may be repeated as needed.

-2. Probation is another time-limited, remediation-oriented, more closely supervised training period that is added when a Formal Training Plan has not adequately resolved the concern, and the trainee requires additional restriction from clinical and/or professional activities.
+2. Probation is another time-limited, remediation-oriented, more closely supervised training period that is added when a Training Plan has not adequately resolved the concern, and the trainee requires additional restriction from clinical and/or professional activities.
 Its purpose is to assess the ability of the trainee to complete the program and to return the trainee to a more fully functioning state.
-Probation defines a relationship in which the supervisor and Training Director systematically monitor, for a specific length of time, the degree to which the trainee addresses, changes, and/or otherwise improves the behavior.
-The length of the probation period will depend upon the nature of the problem and will be determined by the trainee's supervisor and the Training Director.
+Probation defines a relationship in which the supervisor(s) and Training Director systematically monitor, for a specific length of time, the degree to which the trainee addresses, changes, and/or otherwise improves the behavior.
+The length of the probation period will depend upon the nature of the problem and will be determined by the trainee's supervisor(s) and the Training Director.
 In the case of doctoral interns and postdoctoral fellows, APPIC's Informal Problem Consultation process should be utilized.